Training the next generation of access talent

-CAE Pathways is a 12 month programme created by the Centre for Accessible Environments to give you the confidence, skills and support you need to kick start your career in inclusive design and access.
+Pathways Academy is a 12 month training course created by the Centre for Accessible Environments to give young disabled Londoners the confidence, skills and support they need to kick start a career in inclusive design and access.

 There’s a huge range of job roles linked to the access and inclusion agenda including disability awareness trainer, access auditor, local authority access officer, diversity and inclusion officer, access consultant, access and facilities manager and more.

-We know that disabled people face a number of complex barriers to employment, the Pathways programme seeks to help you overcome those barriers by giving you the technical knowledge you need to develop a career in inclusive design.
+We know that disabled people face a number of complex barriers to employment, the Pathways Academy seeks to help overcome those barriers by giving the technical knowledge you need to develop a career in inclusive design.

-The programme covers a different topic each month including:
+The course covers a different topic each month including:

 - principles of inclusive design